VTUL/smart-commons/README.md

 `nano config.js`

 Change the values in the config.js file to match those for your project.
-You'll need urls where your database API is located; region name, a uuid, and major identifiers for your beacons; and a name for that module.
+You'll need urls where your database API is located and an API key (if you're using one); region name, a uuid, and major identifiers for your beacons; and a name for that module.

 `npm install`